 The administration of justice is a matter for the judiciary who are supported in this function by the Courts Service.
-The judges are, under the Constitution, independent in the exercise of their judicial functions.
+Judges are, under the Article 35(2) of the Constitution, independent in the exercise of their judicial functions.
 The Courts Service Act precludes the Courts Service from interfering in any way with the conduct of the business of the courts required to be exercised by a judge or impugning the independence of a judge or quasi-judicial officer in the performance of his or her judicial/quasi-judicial functions.